 Ashton Kutcher Leaning On Mila Kunis During Horrible Danny Masterson Firing — ‘They Both Love’ Him

-Ashton Kutcher is turning to Mila Kunis for comfort after ‘The Ranch’ co-star Danny Masterson was fired from the Netflix series amid rape allegations.
+Ashton Kutcher is turning to Mila Kunis for comfort after co-star Danny Masterson was fired from the Netflix series amid rape allegations.
 Get EXCLUSIVE details here.

 Ashton Kutcher, 39, is not feeling great about co-star Danny Masterson‘s firing from Netflix’s The Ranch due to multiple rape allegations, and he’s been leaning on his wife Mila Kunis, 34, to feel better.
 “Ashton has been leaning on his wife Mila during this crisis with their friend Danny,” a source close to Ashton EXCLUSIVELY told HollywoodLife.com.
 “Ashton has been talking at length with Mila about the terrible allegations against Danny, whom they both love.
 They are struggling with the allegations against him.
 Mila is disappointed by Danny’s firing but understands what a tough position Ashton was put in.”
 Danny released a statement after the firing that expressed his sadness about the decision and he denied the allegations.
 “Mila and Ashton have known Danny for a very long time and know him to be a sweet, kind, gentle soul.
 Danny has slammed the allegations so Ashton and Mila are both hoping for this sad story to turn around with a happy ending.”
 See photos of Danny here.